-- Column (1)-Enter the number of participants, including beneficiaries of deceased participants, who are or who will be entitled to benefits under the plan. - Column (2)-Enter the funding target calculated using the methods and assumptions provided in ERISA sections 303(h) and (i), Code sections 430(h) and (i), and other related guidance.
+- Column (1)-Enter the number of participants, including beneficiaries of deceased participants, who are or who will be entitled to benefits under the plan. - Column (2)-Enter the funding target calculated using the methods and assumptions provided in Code sections 430(h) and (i), ERISA sections 303(h) and (i), and other related guidance.
 When allocating the funding target for active participants (line 3c(3)) between vested and non-vested benefits (lines 3c(2) and 3c(1) respectively), benefits considered vested for PBGC premium purposes must be included in line 3c(2).

-Unless the plan sponsor has received approval to use substitute mortality tables in accordance with ERISA section 303(h)(3)(C) and Code section 430(h)(3)(C), the funding target must be computed using the mortality tables for non-disabled lives, as published in section 1.430(h)(3)-1 of the Income Tax Regulations.
-If substitute mortality tables have been approved (or deemed to have been approved) by the IRS, such tables must be used instead of the mortality tables described in the previous sentence, subject to the rules of ERISA section
+Unless the plan sponsor has received approval to use substitute mortality tables in accordance with Code section 430(h)(3)(C) and ERISA section 303(h)(3)(C), the funding target must be computed using the mortality tables for non-disabled lives, as published in section 1.430(h)(3)-1 of the regulations.
+If substitute mortality tables have been approved (or deemed to have been approved) by the IRS, such tables must be used instead of the mortality tables described in the previous sentence, subject to the rules of Code section 430(h)(3) and ERISA section 303(h)(3).

-303(h)(3) and Code section 430(h)(3).
 The funding target may be computed taking into account the mortality tables for disabled lives published in Rev. Rul.
 96-7, 1996-1 C.B.
 59, and as provided in Notice 2008-29, 2008-12 I.R.B.
 637.

 Special rules for plans that are in at-risk status.
-If a plan is in at-risk status, report the amount reflecting the additional assumptions required in ERISA section 303(i)(1)(B) and Code section 430(i)(1)(B).
+If a plan is in at-risk status, report the amount reflecting the additional assumptions required in Code section 430(i)(1)(B) and ERISA section 303(i)(1)(B).

-If the plan has been in at-risk status for any two or more of the preceding four plan years (excluding plan years beginning prior to 2008), also include the loading factor required in ERISA section 303(i)(1)(C) and Code section 430(i)(1)(C).
-If the plan is in at-risk status and has been in at-risk status for fewer than five consecutive years, report the funding target amounts after reflecting the transition rule provided in ERISA section 303(i)(5) and Code section 430(i)(5).
+If the plan has been in at-risk status for any two or more of the preceding four plan years (excluding plan years beginning prior to 2008), also include the loading factor required in Code section 430(i)(1)(C) and ERISA section 303(i)(1)(C).
+If the plan is in at-risk status and has been in at-risk status for fewer than five consecutive years, report the funding target amounts after reflecting the transition rule provided in Code section 430(i)(5) and ERISA section 303(i)(5).
 Years beginning before 2008 do not count for this purpose.
-For example, the funding target for a plan that is in at-risk status for 2010 and was in at-risk status for both the 2008 and 2009 plan years will reflect 60% of the funding target using the special at-risk assumptions and 40% of the funding target determined without regard to the at-risk assumptions.
+For example, the funding target for a plan that is in at-risk status for 2011 and was in at-risk status for the 2008, 2009 and 2010 plan years will reflect 80% of the funding target using the special at-risk assumptions and 20% of the funding target determined without regard to the at-risk assumptions.

 Determining whether a plan is in at-risk status.
-Refer to ERISA section 303(i)(4) and Code section 430(i)(4) to determine whether the plan is in at-risk status.
-Generally, a plan is in at-risk status for a plan year if it had more than 500 participants on any day during the preceding plan year (see instructions for line F for the definition of participants) and the plan's funding target attainment percentage ("FTAP") falls below specified thresholds.
+Refer to Code section 430(i)(4) and ERISA section 303(i)(4) to determine whether the plan is in at-risk status.
+Generally, a plan is in at-risk status for a plan year if it had more than 500 participants on any day during the preceding plan year (see instructions for line F for the definition of participants) and the plan's funding target attainment percentage ("FTAP") for the preceding plan year fell below specified thresholds.

-A plan with over 500 participants is in at-risk status for 2010 if both:
+A plan with over 500 participants is in at-risk status for 2011 if both:

-- the FTAP for 2009 (line 14 of the 2009 Schedule SB) is less than 75%, and - the at-risk funding target attainment percentage for 2009 is less than 70%.
+- the FTAP for 2010 (line 14 of the 2010 Schedule SB) is less than 80%, and - the at-risk funding target attainment percentage for 2010 is less than 70%.